ciaranglansford/clique-dapp/README.md

 - Landing page with navigation buttons to Join and Admin pages.

 ### **JoinComponent (`src/app/pages/join/`)**
-- Lets users connect their wallet and join the pool by sending ETH.
+- Lets users connect their wallet and join the pot by sending ETH.
 - Shows connection status and join progress.

 ### **AdminComponent (`src/app/pages/admin/`)**